samanthaccorn/samanthaccorn.github.io/index.md

 # About Me
 My name is Samantha Corn.
-I am studying Applied Mathematics at Saint Mary's College and Computer Science at the University of Notre Dame.
+I am studying Applied Mathematics at Saint Mary's College (2018) and Computer Science at the University of Notre Dame (2019).
+I spent the last two summers interning with Zebra Technologies

 ## Programming Languages
 * Python